Food & Water Watch is hiring an organizer to continue building our programs in Iowa.

 The Iowa Organizer will report to the Factory Farm Organizing Director and will work with other national organizing staff, regional field staff, and policy/research staff to support FWW’s work building opposition to the proposed carbon pipelines and winning a factory farm moratorium in Iowa.
 The Organizer will have three main responsibilities: 1) engage in campaign work around factory farming and false solutions issues to build widespread support for and advance meaningful reforms; 2) help the organizing effort to stop the negative impacts of factory farming on the environment, family farms, and communities; and 3) organize opposition to the proposed carbon pipelines in Iowa.

-Office Location: This position is approved for remote work in the Iowa City or Cedar Rapids, Iowa area.
+Office Location: This position is approved for remote work in Iowa, preferably near Cedar Rapids, Iowa City, or Des Moines.

 Essential Duties and Responsibilities

-- Build a strong base of organizations and individuals in support of our campaigns, with a particular emphasis on fighting false solutions and building support for a factory farm ban.
+- Build a strong base of organizations and individuals in support of our campaigns, with a particular emphasis on fighting the proposed carbon pipelines and building support for a factory farm moratorium.

 - Work with a team to develop strategic campaign plans including long- and short-term goals, strategies and tactics.

-- Work closely with FWW staff and partner organizations to develop and implement joint strategies.
+- Work closely with team and partner organizations to develop and implement joint strategies.

 - Participate in coalitions on campaign issues and implement grassroots organizing and public education campaigns.

-- Speak at public events, forums, and other venues, and serves as a representative of Food & Water Watch/Action to the public and the media.
+- Speak at public events, forums, and other venues, and serves as a representative of Food & Water Action/Watch to the public and the media.